bE sEEn & hEaRd

-… not just big brands with big $$$.
-Now you can say what you want to say and do what you want to do, across all platforms, with a sophisticated aesthetic at a reasonable price.
+Evocative design is not just for big brands with big $$$.
+Be who you are and do what you want to do, across all platforms, without compromising your values and identity.

 If you’re bringing a new brand, organization or project into being, I can help you with the transformation.

 My name is Christel LeBlanc and I’m an interdisciplinary designer, artist and teacher.
 I work on projects that have both physical and ephemeral outcomes—graphics, identity and branding, websites and apps, interface/UX design.
 My process is iterative and flexible, meshing fine arts with new technology and unusual inspiration.
-I teach at NSCAD University in the Division of Design and the School of Extended Studies, and give workshops on design technology.
+I teach on a sessional basis at NSCAD University in the Division of Design, and give workshops on design technology.

-The LeBlancs in my family came to Acadia 400 years ago and I’ve lived in Halifax, Nova Scotia almost all my life.
+The LeBlancs in my family came to Acadia/Mi’kma’ki 400 years ago and I’ve lived in Halifax/K’jipuktuk, Nova Scotia almost all my life.
 These days I nest in the north end with my husband Greg and three rad, bad cats.
-I spend winter working and making things and devote the summer to camping, feasting and exploring with friends.
+I spend winter working and making things and devote the summer to camping, relaxing and exploring with friends.

 ABOUT THE STUDIO